-A drastic change in the public charge rule proposed by the Trump administration would substantially restrict access to green cards and various types of visas for immigrants who are not already relatively well-off financially.
+A drastic change in the public charge rule proposed by the U.S. Department of Homeland Security would substantially restrict access to green cards and various types of visas for immigrants who are not already relatively well-off financially.
 This proposed rule fundamentally changes our nation’s approach to immigration, making family income and potential use of healthcare, nutrition or housing programs a central consideration in whether to offer people an opportunity to make their lives in this country.
 The proposed rule takes an existing standard and makes it vastly more restrictive.
 It could drastically impact the health and well-being of children in families in Michigan and throughout the country.

 - Researchers from the Fiscal Policy Institute and the Center on Budget and Policy Priorities estimate that the chilling effect would extend to 283,000 people in Michigan.
 Of these, 114,000 are children.
 These are people in families with at least one non-citizen member, and who are receiving one of the named benefit programs.
 In both cases, the large majority of the impacted individual in the proposed public charge rule are U.S. citizens.1

-- The rule will not apply to all non-citizens, but to illustrate how extreme it is, researchers modeled what would happen if the proposed rule were to be applied to everyone.
-It turns out that in Michigan, 23% of non-citizens and 29% of U.S.-born residents would struggle to meet the criteria set forth by the rule the Trump Administration would use to determine whether people can get a green card.
+- The rule will not apply to all non-citizens, but to illustrate how extreme it is, researchers modeled what would happen if the pro-posed rule were to be applied to everyone.
+It turns out that in Michigan, 23% of non-citizens and 29% of U.S.-born residents would struggle to meet the criteria set forth by the proposed rule to determine whether people can get a green card.

 Economic Impact: A Loss to Michigan